 Just days after its 10th birthday, Google Maps is not resting on its laurels.
 Maps is rolling out its lane guidance feature to 15 new countries, all of which are in Europe:

 - Czech Republic

 Finally, we can quit hearing about the lack of Maps features in Liechtenstein!
 While it has been over 6 months since lane guidance was added in the USA, it's always better late than never.
+These things aren't easy to implement when the norms and laws for driving can differ vastly across countries.
 Read More

 Ok, here's a short and sweet edition of APK Teardown coming your way.
 Prepare yourself.